QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 As you can see there are a lot of countries where data is not available for the Year 1543!

-Which country does report this data
+Which country does report this data?

 ```{code-cell} ipython3
 le_years[~le_years[1543].isna()]